 On the day of collection you’ll also need:

 - The car’s registration document (V5C) if you have it

 If you have the car’s V5C (logbook) you need to complete the yellow section related to selling or transferring a vehicle to the motor trade.
 This is section 4, or section 9 in older versions of the V5C.
 Keep hold of this section to send to the DLVA but give the rest of the logbook (V5C) to the collection agent.
 Alternatively, you can notify the DVLA online.

 It is your responsibility to inform the DVLA that you are no longer the car’s registered keeper.
 If you have any questions, you can call us on 020 7736 4242 and we will be happy to answer them.

 Giveacar is the only independent car donation service in the UK, and therefore our admin fee is our sole means of income.
-For car donations up to £150, we charge a 25% admin fee.
-Car donations over £150 have an additional 5% charge.
-Please note that our service fee is also subject to VAT.
+Car donations that raise up to £249 will have a 25% admin fee applied.
+Cars with a value of £250 and over will have a 30% admin fee applied.
+Please note, our admin fee is subject to VAT.
 Once that’s done everything else goes to your nominated charity.

 Scrap A Car For The Best Price